-- 3.2.1 work together in a spirit of transparency and openness in which the achievement of the Project to a standard of excellence is a prime consideration; - 3.2.2 promote trust, fairness, mutual cooperation, dedication to the agreed common goal while understanding each other's expectations and values;

-- 3.2.3 be cognisant of the expectations and interests of each of the stakeholders and to seek to promote "win-win" solutions when balancing the interests of the stakeholders; - 3.2.4 to accept that conflict is natural but, in such situations, to promote teamwork in order to work constructively through disagreements; - 3.2.5 show flexibility whilst still ensuring that the project achieves excellence in its construction and operational standard; - 3.2.6 promote a culture of zero tolerance towards corruption and other improper activities and ensure adherence to applicable anti-corruption legislation; and - 3.2.7 bring full commitment to achieving effective interfacing between the members and their respective stakeholders in order to make decisions with respect to the project and solve any issues that may arise in connection with the project in an effective and efficient manner.
+- a.
+Work together in a spirit of transparency and openness in which the achievement of the Project to a standard of excellence is a prime consideration. - b. promote trust, fairness, cooperation, dedication to the agreed common goal while understanding each other's expectations and values. - c. be cognizant of the expectations and interests of each of the stakeholders and to seek to promote "win-win" solutions when balancing the interests of the stakeholders. - d. to accept that conflict is natural but, in such situations, to promote teamwork in order to work constructively through disagreements. - e. show flexibility whilst still ensuring that the project achieves excellence in its construction and operational standard. - f. promote a culture of zero tolerance towards corruption and other improper activities and ensure adherence to applicable anti-corruption legislation and g. bring full commitment to achieving effective interfacing between the members and their respective stakeholders to make decisions with respect to the project and solve any issues that may arise in connection with the project in an effective and efficient manner.

-3.3 The Role of Individual PSC Members
+2.9.3.3 The Role of Individual PSC Members